Gmunden, Austria Travel Guide: 10 Best Things to Do & 2026 Local Tips

 Can you swim in Lake Traunsee?

-How long do you need in Gmunden?
+How long do you need to visit Gmunden?

 To see the main sights like Schloss Ort and the Esplanade, 4 to 6 hours is perfect.
 If you plan to take the Grünberg cable car for the treetop walk, allow for a full day to truly enjoy the Almtal Valley style nature.